Getting Started – WPF Visual Studio

 Start Visual Studio and select File->New->Project to create a new C#, or VB.

-Save the project and set the Target Framework to the full 4.0 Version or greater.
+Set the Target Framework to 4.6.1 or greater.

 If you want to make your Window adjustable for different screen resolutions and a sizeable Window with all controls automatically scaling specify a View Box.